zachhardesty7/tamper-monkey-scripts-collection/README.md

 * Amazon
     * hide all of the junk that clutter Amazon's UI (biased decisions)
 * iCloud Notes
-    * convert your note editor to a beautiful dark theme to ease your eyes (uses an interesting method of intercepting function calls on the canvas context object prototype to theme canvas items)
+    * kinda convert your note editor to a beautiful dark theme to ease your eyes (uses an interesting method of intercepting function calls on the canvas context object prototype to theme canvas items)
 * Reddit
   * on saved posts / comments page
     * enable middle click to open in new tab for comments